imranmatin23/southwest-airlines-generative-ai-agent/README.md

 1. Integrate with Southwest's APIs rather than scraping their webpage.
 2. Allow the Agent to book flights on behalf of you.

+## WARNING & DISCLAIMER:

+DO NOT USE THE DATA YOUR SCRAPE FOR COMMERCIAL PURPOSES OR TO MAKE MONEY IN ANY WAY.
+THE DEVELOPER DOES NOT ATTAIN ANY RESPONSIBILTY FOR YOUR USE OF THE PROGRAM.